Jeunese/jeunese.github.io/docs/style-guide.md

 - Include a hover state that communicates the link's interactivity.
 - Write a normal sentence and link the relevant words in it.
 - Don't include things like "Click here" on a link.
-- Use sentence case.

 ### Symbols

 Don't use symbols or characters to substitute words:

 -  Use "or" instead of ``/``.
--  Use "and" instead of ``&`` unless space is extremely limited in the UI, for example, for tab labels or screen titles.
+-  Use "and" instead of ``&`` unless space is extremely limited in the UI, for example, in tab labels or screen titles.
  -  Use "more than" and "less than" instead of ``>`` and ``<`` unless space is extremely limited in UI labels.
  -  Only use ``+`` when you're adding a technical command or to indicate a count that exceeds a specific number when space is limited in the UI, for example, "30+ degrees".
 -  Only use ``"`` when you're adding a technical command or to represent inches, for example, 10"x10".